Ways to Help Your Visitors Get in Contact

 Another important call to action.
 It allows customers to check information on the website, chase up orders and get immediate help.
 Having a telephone number on the site also adds credibility to your business.

-Of course if you are working from home you may not want to give out you private number but you always have the option of a second line or paying for a freecall or lowcall number.
+Of course, if you are working from home you may not want to give out your private number but you always have the option of a second line or paying for a freecall or lowcall number.
+But note that a landline number is far more trusted than 08 anything.

 Address